Media accreditation policy

 IV.
 BREACH OF THE MEDIA ACCREDITATION POLICY / APPLICABLE LAW JURISDICTION

-1. Any false or incomplete information given by the Accredited Media Representative in the present media accreditation policy, or the breach of any of the obligations set out herein, by the Accredited Media Representative , her/his employer and/or any Media, shall allow the SMETT to take all appropriate actions, including but not limited to, expulsion of the Accredited Media Representative from the Monte-Carlo Country Club venue, temporary or permanent revocation of her/his accreditation, and termination of any all associated rights, without giving right fir the Accredited Media Representative, her/his employer and/or the Media to any damages whatsoever.
+1. Any false or incomplete information given by the Accredited Media Representative in the present media accreditation policy, or the breach of any of the obligations set out herein and/or of the Monte-Carlo Country Club Ground Regulations, by the Accredited Media Representative , her/his employer and/or any Media, shall allow the SMETT to take all appropriate actions, including but not limited to, expulsion of the Accredited Media Representative from the Monte-Carlo Country Club venue, temporary or permanent revocation of her/his accreditation, and termination of any all associated rights, without giving right fir the Accredited Media Representative, her/his employer and/or the Media to any damages whatsoever.
 In connection with such breach, the SMETT shall have the right to take judicial action against the Accredited Media Representative, her/his employer and/or the breaching Media and claim damages.

 2. The Courts of Nice shall have exclusive jurisdiction in relation to any conflict whatsoever arising out of media accreditation policy, in connection with its interpretation and/or its execution.
 This media accreditation policy shall be subject to French Law.